Akron White Collar Crimes Lawyer

 A conviction for a white collar crime in Ohio can subject an offender to legal penalties, including high monetary fines and jail time.
 A white collar criminal offense may also result in prosecution at both the state and federal levels.

-If you are currently pending a white-collar crime investigation, you must retain experienced defense representation as quickly as possible.
+If you are currently pending a white-collar crime investigation, you must retain experienced criminal defense representation as quickly as possible.

 The knowledgeable and professional Akron white-collar crime lawyers at Patituce & Associates, LLC, can meet with you to discuss the pending allegations in your case and determine your eligibility for arguing a compelling legal defense at your criminal court trial.
 We can also secure a favorable plea deal from a state or federal prosecutor in your case.
 No matter the circumstances, you can be sure that we will explain all of your legal options in clear terms and obtain the best possible result in your case.